History of Lake of the Ozarks Scout Reservation

 The First Summer (June 1965)

-The inaugural season featured overnight camps and weekends where scouts learned essential skills: building campfires with flint, pitching tents, hiking eight miles of perimeter trails, and attending Sunday worship services at the open-air Parkhurst Chapel, built by Richard and David Parkhurst.
+The inaugural season featured overnight camps and weekends where scouts learned essential skills: building campfires with flint, pitching tents, hiking eight miles of perimeter trails, and attending Sunday worship services.
+The open-air Parkhurst Chapel, built by Richard and David Parkhurst was built in 1968.

 Caretaker William Silvey established foundational rules that remain relevant today, including adult supervision requirements and the Scout Oath emphasis on duty, service, and moral character.